 User Onboarding Risks

 However, Innov8tif has received reports of high user onboarding risks through mobile channels.
 From a user’s point of view, these apps follow the standard procedure of capturing facial images and identity documents.
-However, these captures do not have to be valid to pass through security checks.
+However, these ID verification captures do not have to be valid to pass through security checks.
+Ultimately, this flaw in the face verification process can lead to cases of identity fraud, which is very common in any financial institution.

 For instance, we have found that certain apps accept photocopied identity documents as proper submissions.
-There are also others which do not require the captured face to match the profile photo displayed on the identity card.
+There are also others that do not require the captured face to match the profile photo displayed on the customer identity card.

 Our internal report shows that these high-risk apps only incorporate three modules for eKYC purposes: